 4. Treat Yo-Self

 As mentioned above, when I try my hardest it’s always important to treat myself.
-Cookies and wine are my favorite, but I am cutting back since I can’t walk off the calories like I normally do.
+Cookies and wine are my favorites, but I am cutting back since I can’t walk off the calories like I normally do.
 Now that school is done I get to treat myself to a morning sleep-in or a new Netflix show to binge.
 Reading a book, a new citronella candle for sitting outside, and some fancy bath salts are my other picks!
 Moms are always taking care of everyone and we must remember to take care of ourselves too!

 5.Have a Thankful Perspective